 The Eisteddfod in English

 The National Eisteddfod of Wales is the largest cultural event of its kind in Europe.
-It takes place annually during the first week of August and this year it's being held in Cardiff Bay, between 3-11 August.
+It takes place annually during the first week of August and this year it's being held in Cardiff, between 3-11 August.

-If you're not a Welsh speaker but would like to catch up with the results, video highlights, photos and news from this year's festival, we'll have it all here for you to enjoy, including
+If you're not a Welsh speaker but would like to catch up with the results, video highlights, photos and news from this year's festival, we'll have it all here for you to enjoy, including:

 - Live video from the main Pavilion with English commentary